 Neurodiversity Scholar at College of William & Mary

-Robison is a New York Times bestselling author and neurodiversity scholar at the College of William & Mary.
+Robison is a New York Times bestselling author and a scholar specializing in neurodiversity.

 Joseph F. Bianco